irelandb/mpathic/docs/source/predictiveinfo.rst

 Overview
 -------------
-``predictiveinfo`` is a program within the sortseq_tools package which computes the mutual information between a linear or nearest neighbor energy matrix model and a data set.
+``predictiveinfo`` is a program within the sortseq_tools package which computes the mutual information between a linear energy matrix model and a data set.
 Models which are closer to reality will have a higher mutual information value.

 After you install `sortseq_tools`_, this program will be available to run at the command line.

 Command-line usage
 ---------------------
 .. argparse::
-   :module: sortseq_tools.sortseq_for_doc
+   :module: sortseq.sortseq_for_doc
    :func: parser
-   :prog: sortseq_tools
+   :prog: sortseq
    :path: predictiveinfo